db627/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

  1. Develop Initial Product Documentation and Design

 The product documentation and design for myWebClass.org have been developed based on the following objectives:
-- To provide an intuitive and user-friendly platform for students to learn modern software development technologies and processes.
+- Create an intuitive and user-friendly platform for students to learn modern software development technologies and processes.
-- To create realistic scenarios and case studies to provide hands-on experience for students.
+- Implement realistic scenarios and case studies to provide hands-on experience for students.
-- To integrate business processes with technology to provide a holistic learning experience.
+- Integrate business processes with technology to provide a holistic learning experience.
-- To provide support and resources to students to help them apply their learning to real-world problems.
+- Provide support and resources to students to help them apply their learning to real-world problems.
-- To collaborate with industry experts and practitioners to ensure the platform is up-to-date and relevant.
+- Collaborate with industry experts and practitioners to ensure the platform is up-to-date and relevant.
+- Make sure the website follows proper SEO
+- Make sure website is to legal standard

  2. Set up the CI/CD DevOps processes to ensure efficent and collabrotave development practices

 Continuous integration and continuous delivery (CI/CD) DevOps processes have been set up to ensure efficient and collaborative development practices.
 The following CI/CD practices are being followed:
-- Code is being integrated and built automatically with every change.
+- Make sure code is being integrated and built automatically with every change.
-- Automated testing is being conducted to ensure that the code is error-free and meets the quality standards.
+- Implement automated testing to ensure that the code is error-free and meets the quality standards.
-- Deployment is being done automatically to the staging and production environments.
+- Make sure deployment automatically to the staging and production environments.
-- A collaborative and agile development approach is being followed to ensure that the code is being developed efficiently and collaboratively.
+- Create a collaborative and agile development approach to ensure that the code is being developed efficiently and collaboratively.

  3. Create interactive learning modules